Service design: Public-sector service design

-Public sector service design is associated with civic technology, open government, e-government, and can constitute either government-led or citizen-led initiatives.
+Public sector service design is associated with civic technology, open government, and e-government, and can constitute either government-led or citizen-led initiatives.
 The public sector is the part of the economy composed of public services and public enterprises.
-Public services include public goods and governmental services such as the military, police, infrastructure (public roads, bridges, tunnels, water supply, sewers, electrical grids, telecommunications, etc.), public transit, public education, along with health care and those working for the government itself, such as elected officials.
-Due to new investments in hospitals, schools, cultural institutions and security infrastructures in the last few years, the public sector has expanded in many countries.
+Public services include public goods and governmental services such as the military, police, infrastructure (public roads, bridges, tunnels, water supply, sewers, electrical grids, telecommunications, etc.), public transit, public education, along with health care, and those working for the government itself, such as elected officials.
+Due to new investments in hospitals, schools, cultural institutions, and security infrastructures in the last few years, the public sector has expanded in many countries.
 The number of jobs in public services has also grown; such growth can be associated with the large and rapid social change that is in itself a trigger for fresh design.
 In this context, some governments are considering service design as a means to bring about better-designed public services.
-Recent scholarship identifies services deisgn as a key driver of public sector modernization.
-Tsotsas and Fragidis (2024) describe Service design as a human centred and participatory approach that helps governments make services more efficient, democratic and adaptable.
+Recent scholarship identifies services design as a key driver of public sector modernization.
+Tsotsas and Fragidis (2024) describe service design as a human centered and participatory approach that helps governments make services more efficient, democratic, and adaptable.
 Their research highlights that design thinking and service design can improve collaboration between public employees and citizens, while increasing transparency, and promoting co-creation of public value.
-At the same time they note persistent barriers, such as bureaucratic rigidity, limited funding, resistance to experimentation and the tension between personalization and equality in public service delivery.
-Common tools used in public sector design include citizen-journey mapping, co-design workshops, visualization and mapping techniques, and observational research which all aim to make public services more responsive to citizens' needs.
+At the same time, they note persistent barriers, such as bureaucratic rigidity, limited funding, resistance to experimentation, and the tension between personalization and equality in public service delivery.
+Common tools used in public sector design include citizen-journey mapping, co-design workshops, visualization and mapping techniques, and observational research, which all aim to make public services more responsive to citizens' needs.

 Denmark

-In 2002, MindLab, an innovation public sector service design group was established by the Danish ministries of Business and Growth, Employment, and Children and Education.
-MindLab was one of the world's first public sector design innovation labs and their work inspired the proliferation of similar labs and user-centred design methodologies deployed in many countries worldwide.
-The design methods used at MindLab are typically an iterative approach of prototyping and testing, to evolve not just their government projects, but also the government's organisational structure using ethnographic-inspired user research, creative ideation processes, and visualisation and modelling of service prototypes.
-In Denmark, design within the public sector has been applied to a variety of projects including rethinking Copenhagen's waste management, improving social interactions between convicts and guards in Danish prisons, transforming services in Odense for mentally disabled adults and more.
+In 2002, MindLab, an innovation public sector service design group, was established by the Danish ministries of Business and Growth, Employment, and Children and Education.
+MindLab was one of the world's first public sector design innovation labs, and their work inspired the proliferation of similar labs and user-centered design methodologies deployed in many countries worldwide.
+The design methods used at MindLab are typically an iterative approach of prototyping and testing, to evolve not just their government projects, but also the government's organizational structure using ethnographic-inspired user research, creative ideation processes, and visualization and modelling of service prototypes.
+In Denmark, design within the public sector has been applied to a variety of projects, including rethinking Copenhagen's waste management, improving social interactions between convicts and guards in Danish prisons, transforming services in Odense for mentally disabled adults, and more.